rjferguson21/big-bang/docs/guides/deployment_scenarios/keycloak_sso_quickstart.md

 ## Overview
 This Keycloak SSO Quick Start Guide explains how to complete the following tasks in under 2 hours:
 1. Given 2 VMs (each with 8 cpu cores / 32 GB ram) that are each setup for ssh, turn the 2 VMs into 2 single node k3d clusters.
+Why 2 VMs?, 2 reasons:
+  1. It works around k3d only supporting 1 LB, but Keycloak needs it's own LB with TCP_PASSTHROUGH.
+  1. This mimicks the way the Big Bang team recommends Keycloak be deployed in production, giving it it's own dedicated cluster (Note: from a technical standpoint there's nothing stopping it from being hosted on the same cluster).
 1. Use Big Bang demo workflow to turn 1 k3d cluster into a Keycloak Cluster.
 1. Use Big Bang demo workflow to turn 1 k3d cluster into a Workload Cluster.
 1. In the KeyCloak Cluster: